seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 `prod_anchor` beside `prod` in `--target` — which closed inv.
 66 at both its sites;
 `2026-09-08-b` recorded TZ-34 and TZ-35, the venue actually fetched recorded as an OBSERVATION and the reconciliation reading it (inv.
-67, 68); `2026-09-08-a` recorded TZ-33, the anchored publication price. **None of the six moved a production file either**, and each one's attribution lives in its own immutable report rather than here.
+67, 68); `2026-09-08-a` recorded TZ-33, the anchored publication price. **None of the seven after it moved a production file either**, and each one's attribution lives in its own immutable report rather than here.

-Contract **v20** — 814 lines, MD5 `9a257890e9db663eb0fc74129f4841e0` — is unchanged at this
+Contract **v22** — 849 lines, MD5 `ba6ef34b108d70c287e02412dd84955e`. **Two versions moved
-revision.
+since `2026-09-14-a`, and neither touches a production file.** v21 — 831 lines, `5b125d9a39bc4ccd4e935d01ed1aa1e8`,
+measured by TZ-45's session and matched on the copy the Architect edited — narrowed what an analysis run reads of the contract to its role-2 operative set, because an analysis run never loads this map (contract §5). v22 makes the fingerprint gate take its anchor list from this block's table, so a header that omits an anchor is BLOCKED instead of passing on the anchors it happened to quote (§10).

 **`bench/backtest_bench.py` has no row in the file table, and six consecutive TZs have now had to explain the absence.** The table pins the four files a TZ header fingerprints: three